reason-native-web/vendor/README.md

 # Vendor

-This repo is used for publish packages to npm that are either unreleased or to add things as dependencies instead of resolutions.
+This repo is used for publishing packages to npm that are either unreleased or depend on unreleased packages.
+This removes the need for resolutions in users' package.json.

 ## Add a package